 - Florida Public Postsecondary Career Education Student Assistance Grant

-The REACH Georgia program, meanwhile, is a needs-based scholarship that might be a better fit for low-income students attending any school in the state.
+The REACH Georgia program, meanwhile, is a needs-based scholarship that might be a better fit for low-income students attending eligible schools in the state.
 Beyond a maximum four-year scholarship of $10,000, the program also provides on-campus mentoring.

-Low-income residents can apply through their schools for Hawaii-funded Opportunity grants, which help to cover tuition but not fees.
+Low-income residents can apply through their schools for Hawaii-funded Opportunity grants, which help to cover tuition.

-Native Hawaiians seeking a bachelor’s degree from the University of Hawaii West O‘ahu have one other option for grant aid.
+Native Hawaiians seeking a bachelor’s degree from the University of Hawaii-West O‘ahu have another option for grant aid.
 The state-funded Native Hawaiian Tuition Scholarship requires an application and proof of ancestry.

 The Idaho State Board of Education awards seven state-funded scholarships.
-Although none of them are grants by name, several of the scholarships are need-based.
+Although none of them is a grant by name, several of the scholarships are need-based.
 That said, they do still have requirements.

-- Higher Education License Plate Program: When Illinois residents buy license plates featuring their alma maters, the proceeds fund this program for prospective or current students of the same school.
-The number of the awards varies by year.
+- Higher Education License Plate program: When Illinois residents buy license plates featuring their alma maters, the proceeds fund this program for prospective or current students of the same school.
+The number of awards varies by year.